Gå til indhold

 Mapping of Innovation Policy Instruments and Recent Strategies for Danish Innovation Policy

-Mapping of Innovation Policy Instruments and Recent Strategies for Danish Innovation Policy In the background report, DFiR investigates the rationales behind a number of the innovation policy instruments often used in Denmark to support private companies' innovation activities, the international empirical evidence for the instruments' innovation-promoting effect, and the factors that matter in this regard.
+Mapping of Innovation Policy Instruments and Recent Strategies for Danish Innovation Policy In the background report, DFIR investigates the rationales behind a number of the innovation policy instruments often used in Denmark to support private companies' innovation activities, the international empirical evidence for the instruments' innovation-promoting effect, and the factors that matter in this regard.
 DFiR also provides an overview of the political goals for the innovation effort, established in the period 2020-2023 as part of a series of political strategies that have contributed to Denmark's overall innovation policy after 2019, when an international expert panel evaluated the Danish research and innovation system.

-DFiR Conference on November 7, 2023
+DFIR Conference on November 7, 2023

 The new geopolitical reality and the increased pressure to deliver solutions to urgent societal challenges affect the framework conditions under which the Danish innovation system operates and increasingly demand cooperation across the system.
 The Council's annual conference, therefore, invited a broad range of stakeholders to discuss the global challenges for the Danish innovation system.

-As part of the project, DFiR has published two briefs:
+As part of the project, DFIR has published two briefs:

 Workgroup